ArtemStrashko/end_to_end_mlops_project/README.md

 If you are using CI/CD pipelines, such as GitHub Actions or GitLab CI, you can store the MLFLOW_TRACKING_PASSWORD and MLFLOW_TRACKING_USERNAME as secrets and access them in your CI/CD pipeline.
 See `.github/workflows/main.yaml` for details.

-# AWS CICD Deployment with GitHub Actions
+# AWS CI/CD Deployment with GitHub Actions

 ## 1. Login to AWS console.